Seeed-Studio/Seeed_Linux_mgc3x30/readme.md

 And then, you can see a terminal graph and test the 3D touch board.

 ### Function Support
-The library support functions blow:
+The library support functions below:
 * x,y,z axis position detection.
 * gesture: four types,left,right,up,down
 * airwheel